ownlytics/mcptix/test-coverage-plan.md

 - We'll prioritize files with 0% coverage, then move to those with low coverage
 - We'll ensure all components reach at least 90% coverage

-## 1. MCP Components (Currently 0% Coverage)
+## 1. MCP Components (Partially Covered)

-The MCP components are completely uncovered but represent a critical part of the application.
-We'll need to create comprehensive tests for:
+The MCP components represent a critical part of the application.
+We've made progress with tools.ts, but several files still need test coverage:

 ### 1.1. src/mcp/index.ts